Milnor fibers and symplectic fillings of quotient surface singularities: Introduction

 \subsection{Explicit correspondence: From minimal symplectic fillings to Milnor fibers}

 The question is that, for a given minimal symplectic filling, there is a Milnor fiber which is diffeomorphic to the minimal symplectic filling.

-For cyclic quotient surface singularities, Ohta and Ono~\cite{Ohta-Ono-2005} proved that a minimal symplectic filling of an $A_n$-singularity is diffeomorphic to its Milnor fiber.
-Then N{\'e}methi and Popescu-Pampu~\cite{Nemethi-PPampu-2010} showed that every minimal symplectic filling of a cyclic quotient surface singularity is diffeomorphic to a Milnor fiber of the singularity, and they provided an explicit one-to-one correspondence between Milnor fibers and minimal symplectic fillings.
+For cyclic quotient surface singularities, Ohta--Ono~\cite{Ohta-Ono-2005} proves that a minimal symplectic filling of an $A_n$-singularity is diffeomorphic to its Milnor fiber.
+Then N{\'e}methi--Popescu-Pampu~\cite{Nemethi-PPampu-2010} shows that every minimal symplectic filling of a cyclic quotient surface singularity is diffeomorphic to a Milnor fiber of the singularity, and provides an explicit one-to-one correspondence between Milnor fibers and minimal symplectic fillings.

 We briefly review related results.
 As mentioned above, minimal symplectic fillings of a cyclic quotient surface singularity of type $\frac{1}{n}(1,a)$ are parametrized by Lisca by the set $K_e(n/n-a)$ of certain sequences of integers $\underline{k}=(k_1, \dotsc, k_e) \in \mathbb{N}^e$.
-On the other hand Christophersen~\cite{Christophersen-1991}, Stevens~\cite{Stevens-1991}, and de Jong and van Straten~\cite{deJong-vanStraten-1998} parametrized by the same set $K_e(n/n-a)$ (but with different methods) the reduced irreducible components of the versal deformation space of $(X,0)$.
+On the other hand Christophersen~\cite{Christophersen-1991}, Stevens~\cite{Stevens-1991}, and de Jong and van Straten~\cite{deJong-vanStraten-1998} parametrize by the same set $K_e(n/n-a)$ (but with different methods) the reduced irreducible components of the versal deformation space of $(X,0)$.
 Since each component contains a smoothing because $(X,0)$ is a rational singularity, the diffeomorphism types of Milnor fibers are invariants of irreducible components of the versal deformation space of the singularity $(X,0)$.
 Hence Milnor fibers of $(X,0)$ are also parametrized by the same set $K_e(n/n-a)$.
-So Lisca~\cite[p.768]{Lisca-2008} raised the following conjecture: The Milnor fiber of the irreducible component of the reduced versal base space of the cyclic quotient surface singularity $(X,0)$ parametrized by $\underline{k} \in K_e(n/n-a)$ is diffeomorphic to $W_{n,a}(\underline{k})$.
+So Lisca~\cite[p.768]{Lisca-2008} raises the following conjecture: The Milnor fiber of the irreducible component of the reduced versal base space of the cyclic quotient surface singularity $(X,0)$ parametrized by $\underline{k} \in K_e(n/n-a)$ is diffeomorphic to $W_{n,a}(\underline{k})$.
 The conjecture was solved affirmatively by N{\'e}methi--Popescu-Pampu~\cite{Nemethi-PPampu-2010}.
-In order to identify Milnor fibers with Stein fillings, they used the explicit equations of reduced versal base space of cyclic quotient surface singularities developed by Riemenschneider~\cite{Riemenschneider-1974} and Arndt~\cite{Arndt-1988}.
+In order to identify Milnor fibers with Stein fillings, N{\'e}methi--Popescu-Pampu~\cite{Nemethi-PPampu-2010} uses the explicit equations of reduced versal base space of cyclic quotient surface singularities developed by Riemenschneider~\cite{Riemenschneider-1974} and Arndt~\cite{Arndt-1988}.